 INTRODUCTION

-Women in the informal sector has raised a lot of discussions globally, and this is due a number of reasons which include their vulnerability and exclusion in most cases in as far as employment opportunities in the formal sector is concerned.
-The current global labor force participation rate for women is just under 47% while that of men stands at 72%.
+Women contribution in the informal sector has raised a lot of discussions globally, and this is due to a number of reasons which include their vulnerability and exclusion in most employment opportunities and business participation. .
+The current global labor force participation rate for women stands at 47% while that of men stands at 72%.
 From the women participating in the labor force, majority are in the informal sector.
 Women are less likely to work in formal employment and have fewer opportunities for business expansion or career progression (Mojakisane et al., 2023).
 When women do work, they earn less.
-This raises a lot of questions in as far as how the informal sector enhances their incomes and livelihoods.
+This raises a lot of questions as to how informal sector activities enhances their incomes and livelihoods.
 This paper nevertheless, reviewed the extent to which the kind of support that informal women entrepreneurs in Zambia receive and how such enhances their businesses.

 In most parts of the world, women job seekers find it harder to find a job than men which leads to lower employment rates among women (ILO, 2017).
 The Zambia Statistics Agency reports that the unemployment rate for women in Zambia stood at 16.4 percent in 2020, indicating an increase from 13.2 percent in 2019 (Zambia Statistics Agency, 2021).
-The problem of low employment rates among women is compounded by lower levels of education and skills, traditional gender roles, gender-biased laws and discrimination which restrict women’s opportunity to work in the formal sectors.
+Similarly, low employment rates among women is compounded by lower levels of education and skills, traditional gender roles, gender-biased laws and discrimination and others which restrict women’s opportunity to work in the formal sectors.
 In response to challenges in accessing formal employment opportunities, most women turn to the informal sector resulting in predominantly higher informal labor force participation among women (Tinuke, 2012).

 The 2020 Labor Force Survey defines the informal sector as encompassing production units that are not registered with any tax or a licensing authority (Zambia Statistics Agency, 2021).
 This sector in Zambia typically comprises enterprises that do not fully comply with laws and regulations, and are not registered with agencies such as the National Pension Scheme Authority (NAPSA) or the Zambia Revenue Authority (ZRA) (Shah, 2012; Mwango et al, 2019).
-Within the informal sector the enterprises tend to be small and rely on family (non-paid) labor with relatively easy effort required to set up the businesses.
-This is because setting up the enterprises requires low levels of investment, skills, registration and technology.
-Skinner (2019) argues that within the sector, food commercialization is likely to be one of the largest employees, as it offers relatively low barriers to entry.
+Within the informal sector the enterprises tend to be small and rely majorly on family (non-paid) labor with relatively easy effort required to set up the businesses.
+This is because setting up the enterprises requires low levels of investment, skills, registration and technology..

 The informal sector in Zambia assimilates the majority of the employed with statistics showing that in 2020 the informal sector employed an estimate 63.5 percent while formal employment was at 36.5 percent (Zambia Statistics Agency, 2021).
 From those employed in the informal sector, the Zambia Statistics Agency further highlights that in 2020, 39.8 percent were women.
-Women tend to be clustered in the informal sector more because it provides working closer to home and greater flexibility in as far as the prerequisite requirements for entry.
+Women tend to be clustered in the informal sector because it provides working closer to home and greater flexibility in as far as the prerequisite requirements for entry.
 World Bank (2018) supports that this is convenient for the women because it gives them the ability to tackle both productive economic participation and attending to their perceived gender roles.